jarun/googler/README.md

                         search a site using Google
   -d, --debug           enable debugging

-prompt keys:
+omniprompt keys:
-  g terms               initiate a new Google search for 'terms' with original options n, p                  fetch next or previous set of search results 1-N                   open the Nth result index in browser q, Enter              exit googler (same behaviour for an empty search)
+  g keywords            initiate a new Google search for 'keywords' with original options n, p                  fetch next or previous set of search results 1-N                   open the Nth result index in browser q, Enter              exit googler (same behaviour for an empty search)
-  *                     any other string initiates a new search with original options
+  *                     any other string initiates a new search with original options ?                     show omniprompt help
 </pre>

 ## Configuration file